Xin Chen

 RepreGuard: Detecting LLM-Generated Text by Revealing Hidden Representation Patterns

-Xin Chen, Junchao Wu, Shu Yang, and 7 more authors
+Xin Chen, Junchao Wu, Shu Yang, Runzhe Zhan, Zeyu Wu, and 5 more authors

-Transactions of the Association for Computational Linguistics (TACL), 2025
+Transactions of the Association for Computational Linguistics, 2025